nginx/unit-docs/source/installation.rst

     # make install

 Warning: ``make`` here is used in port configuration.
-For ``make`` commands to build Unit from the code in our repositories, see :ref:`installation-src`.
+For ``make`` commands to build Unit from the code in our repositories, see :ref:`installation-bld-src`.

 .. _installation-gnt-prtg: